I also write for Culture of Gaming and How to Geek!

 But my true love, the love to start the addiction of all addictions, was when she (my grandmother) bought the Playstation 1 with Final Fantasy VII, VIII, and IX.
 I played those games over and over and over… I got 100% on them all and I didn’t stop there.

-In 2017, after moving to Colorado and putting together my static group for FFXIV, I began searching for ways to get out of my career as a Paralegal.
-I began coding, writing again, streaming, and as I was filling out applications I thought to myself… I don’t have a portfolio.
+In 2017, after moving to Colorado and putting together my static group for Final Fantasy XIV, I began searching for ways to get out of my career as a Paralegal.
+I began coding, writing more, streaming, and as I was filling out applications I thought to myself… I don’t have a portfolio.

 After I got over the initial anxiety-ridden hump I decided… What the heck?
-I’ll start a blog where I can code, write, and stream.
+I’ll start a blog where I can practice code, write what I want, and share my streaming channel on Twitch.tv.

 FIND ME ON